Using Data on cSSRI's and Depression Issues

 It is widely believed that serotonin imbalance plays a role in the physiology of depression, which is why many treatments target this imbalance.
 Antidepressants are a type of medication used to treat depression, or major depressive disorder, as well as other conditions, such as anxiety, obsessive compulsive disorder, panic disorder, chronic pain, and even addictions.

-Some main class of antidepressants are selective serotonin reuptake inhibitors, or SSRIs, which work by blocking the reuptake of serotonin so that more is available to the brain.
-They are commonly prescribed due to their high success rates and generic availability that makes them affordable for most patients.
-The most common side effects of SSRI's include nausea, headaches, drowsiness, diarrhea, trouble sleeping and sexual problems.
+One main class of antidepressants are selective serotonin reuptake inhibitors, or SSRIs, which work by blocking the reuptake of serotonin so that more is available to the brain.
+They are commonly prescribed due to their high success rates.
+Plus their availability in generic form makes them affordable for most patients.
+The most common side effects of SSRIs include nausea, headaches, drowsiness, diarrhea, trouble sleeping and sexual problems.Β

 Depression can often affect the entire body if left untreated or under-treated.
 It can increase the risk of adverse cardiac events, including heart attack or blot clots.
 Also, it can increase the risk of cardiovascular conditions like high blood pressure, and weaken the immune system, which leads to increasing stress on the body.
-All of these can lead to increased healthcare costs.
+All of these can lead to a dangerous state of health and increased healthcare costs.

 My goal was to analyze reviews found on webmd.com to find which SSRI had the highest reviewed effectiveness and compare their reviewed satisfaction and effectiveness based on the patient age, gender and condition being treated.
 I used the WebMD Drug Reviews Dataset on Kaggle that contains over 300,000 reviews collected between 2007 and March 2020.
 In addition, focusing on the five main SSRIs: Zoloft, Lexapro, Celexa, Prozac and Paxil.
-I thought this would lead to interesting insights since the effectiveness of these medications is subjective overall.
+Given the subjectivity in judging the effectiveness of these medications, it is helpful find data-based insights.

 When comparing overall reviews of ease of use, effectiveness and satisfaction for the SSRIs to each other, the ease of use reviews were generally higher than their effectiveness and satisfaction ratings.
 That can be due to their once a day dosage, which is more manageable for most patients.
 Lexapro had the highest average ratings in each category.
 It also had better than average ratings for depression medications overall, which included depression medications in other classes.